digsim/missingTvShows/docs/install.rst

 From a terminal launch::

-    python setup.py install --record files.txt
+    pip install .

-This will compile and install the project to the pyhton libraries (eg. ``/usr/local/lib/python3.5/site-packages/adnitc-0.9-py3.5.egg``).
+This will compile and install the project to the pyhton libraries (eg. ``/usr/local/lib/python3.12/site-packages/missingTvShows-1.2.2.dev51+gf5133b9.d20240930.dist-info``).
 Furthermore it will install a script in ``/usr/local/bin/``:
 * missingtvshows

-Upon the first start a copy of a pristine application and logging configuration are created in the user's home directory ``~/.AdNITC/``.
+Upon the first start a copy of a pristine application and logging configuration are created in the user's home directory ``~/.MissingTVShows/``.
 From this point on configuration files are read from this location.
 It is however possible to overwrite them either by placing a file with the same name (but prefixed with a dot eg. ``.logging.conf``) in the current working directory.

 Development installation
 ^^^^^^^^^^^^^^^^^^^^^^^^

 from a terminal launch::

-    python setup.py develop --record files.txt
+    pip install -e .

 does the same as before but, uses links instead of copying files.